Using Tracy Profiler

 make

-This should create a binary called Tracy-release
+This creates a binary called Tracy-release

 ./Tracy-release